-Shelly our school tortoise has been with us at Seely for 5 years now.
+Shelly our school tortoise has been with us at Seely for over 6 years now.
 He was a gift from one of the parent governors and a very excited Foundation Stage collected a tiny tortoise from White Post Farm one snowy December just before Christmas.

 He is a Horsefield tortoise his family originating in the mountains of Afghanistan, Pakistan, through to Turkey and Albania.
 In the wild he would live in a cave feeding on wild plants we would think of as weeds.
 Here he enjoys dandelions, bramble leaves and kale.

 The children love to care for him and enjoy observing him, especially at his bathtime, both on visits to their classes and outside in the KS2 quad where he has a run.